hickmanw/jupyterhub/docs/source/troubleshooting.md

 The main symptom is a failure to load *any* page served by the single-user server, met with a 500 error.
 This is typically the first page at `/user/<your_name>` after logging in or clicking "Start my server".
-When a single-user notebook server receives a request, the notebook server makes an API request to the Hub to check if the cookie corresponds to the right user.
+When a single-user server receives a request, the single-user server makes an API request to the Hub to check if the cookie corresponds to the right user.
 This request is logged.

 If everything is working, the response logged will be similar to this: